We speak multiple languages :

 These replace a few missing teeth and use metal or acrylic frameworks that attach to your natural teeth.

 Both types require daily cleaning and routine maintenance.
-If you’re unsure which type you have or how to care for them, our team at Franklin Dental Centre can help during your denture checkup.
+If you’re unsure which type you have or how to care for them, our team at Fort McMurray Smiles can help during your denture checkup.

 How to Clean Your Dentures: Step-by-Step